plaidfinch/ComonadSheet/README.md

 ### Fibonacci-like Sequences

-We may define a three-dimensional space enumerating all the Fibonacci-like sequences starting from positive seed numbers a and b, and subsequent terms equal to the sum of the two previous terms.
+We can define a three-dimensional space enumerating all the Fibonacci-like sequences starting from positive seed numbers a and b, and subsequent terms equal to the sum of the two previous terms.
 (The normal Fibonacci sequence can be recovered with seeds a = 1, b = 1.)

 This example is thanks to an enlightening conversation with Eden Zik.